cat no | ioEA1005

 The disease model cells and isogenic control are experiment ready as early as 2 days post revival, and form structural neuronal networks at 11 days.

-ioGlutamatergic Neurons TDP‑43 M337V/M337V express neuron-specific markers with protein expression highly reminiscent to the isogenic control
+ioGlutamatergic Neurons TDP‑43 M337V/M337V express neuron-specific markers comparably to the genetically matched control

-Immunofluorescent staining on post-revival day 11 demonstrates similar homogenous expression of pan-neuronal proteins MAP2 and TUBB3 (upper panel) and glutamatergic neuron-specific transporter VGLUT2 (lower panel) in ioGlutamatergic Neurons TDP‑43 M337V/M337V compared to the isogenic control.
+Immunofluorescent staining on day 11 post-revival demonstrates similar homogenous expression of pan-neuronal proteins MAP2 and TUBB3 (upper panel) and glutamatergic neuron-specific transporter VGLUT2 (lower panel) in ioGlutamatergic Neurons TDP‑43 M337V/M337V compared to the genetically matched control.
 100X magnification.

 ioGlutamatergic Neurons TDP‑43 M337V/M337V form structural neuronal networks by day 11

-ioGlutamatergic Neurons TDP‑43 M337V/M337V mature rapidly and form structural neuronal networks over 11 days when compared to the isogenic control.
+ioGlutamatergic Neurons TDP‑43 M337V/M337V mature rapidly, show glutamatergic neuron morphology and form structural neuronal networks over 11 days when compared to the genetically matched control.
 Day 1 to 11 post-thawing; 100X magnification.

-ioGlutamatergic Neurons TDP‑43 M337V/M337V demonstrate gene expression of neuronal-specific and glutamatergic-specific markers following reprogramming
+ioGlutamatergic Neurons TDP‑43 M337V/M337V demonstrate gene expression of neuronal-specific and glutamatergic-specific markers following deterministic programming

 Starting material